Key Facts

 Weather Sensors Location

-• Adjacent to fairway 8 at TPC Snoqualmie Ridge Golf Course
+• Adjacent to fairway 8 at The Club at Snoqualmie Ridge Golf Course

 • Coordinates: Latitude 47.535605, Longitude -121.864095, Elevation 840 ft.
 (256 meters)